bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/access-control-list.md

 # effective list permission for &lt;string&gt; of &lt;access control list&gt; : boolean

 Returns `True` if the trustee specified by &lt;string&gt; has list permissions on the given access control list.

-# effective maximum allowed permission for &lt;security account&gt; of &lt;access control list&gt; : boolean

-Returns `True` if the trustee specified by the security account has maximum allowed permissions on the given access control list.

-# effective maximum allowed permission for &lt;string&gt; of &lt;access control list&gt; : boolean

-Returns `True` if the trustee specified by the security account has maximum allowed permissions on the given access control list.

 # effective query value permission for &lt;security account&gt; of &lt;access control list&gt; : boolean